 Contact a Houston Property Division Attorney

 If you need to prove your personal property is separate property, you have come to the right place.
-Schedule a time to speak with the family law department at The Gonzalez Law Group, PLLC.
+Schedule a time to speak with the family law department at The Gonzalez Law Group.
 Call (832) 530-4070.
 We will help you collect the necessary evidence to prove the property belongs to you.
-The Gonzalez Law Group, PLLC assists clients with property division in communities across Harris County including Houston, Pearland, Alvin, Dickson, League City, and many more.
+The Gonzalez Law Group assists clients with property division in communities across Harris County including Houston, Pearland, Alvin, Dickson, League City, and many more.